Frequently Asked Questions

 What breeds do you raise?

-We raise Scottish Folds and British Shorthairs, primarily shorthairs, though longhair kittens are occasionally born.
-As a small cattery, we produce limited litters annually, prioritizing health.
+We focus on raising Scottish Fold and Scottish Straight kittens, primarily shorthairs, though longhair kittens are occasionally born, not often.
+We no longer breed British Shorthairs, but we do have a couple of trusted breeders that can be recommended.
+As a small home based cattery, we produce limited litters annually, prioritizing health.
 Kitten colors vary, and we appreciate your patience for available kittens.

 Do you offer breeding rights?